 - loss of appetite

 Certain medications can help slow the progression of kidney disease.

 To help decrease your risk of kidney disease, it’s important to manage your blood glucose and blood pressure levels to the best of your ability.

 You should also visit your doctor for regular checkups.
 Your doctor can check your urine and blood for signs of kidney damage.

 Heart disease and stroke

 In general, type 2 diabetes increases your risk for heart disease and stroke.
 However, the risk may be even higher if your condition isn’t managed.
-That’s because high blood glucose damages your cardiovascular system over time.
+That’s because high blood glucose can damage your cardiovascular system.